Quebec expedition (1711): Disaster

 On 30 July, the fleet set sail from Boston.
-It consisted of a mix of British and colonial ships, including nine ships of war, two bomb vessels, and 60 transports and tenders.
+It consisted of a number of British and colonial ships, including nine ships of war, two bomb vessels, and 60 transports and tenders.
 It carried 7,500 troops and about 6,000 sailors.
 By 3 August the fleet reached the coast of Nova Scotia, and Samuel Vetch piloted the fleet around Cape Breton and Cape North on Cape Breton Island, and into the Gulf of Saint Lawrence.

 On the morning of 18 August, just as the expedition was about to enter the Saint Lawrence River, the wind began to blow hard from the northwest, and Walker was forced to seek shelter in Gaspé Bay.
 On the morning of the 20th, the wind veered to the southeast, and he was able to advance slowly past the western extremity of Anticosti Island before it died down and thick fog blanketed both shore and fleet.
 By the 22nd, the wind had freshened from the southeast, and there were intermittent breaks in the fog, but not sufficient to give sight of land.
 At this point the fleet was west of Anticosti at a point where the Saint Lawrence was about 70 mi wide, but it narrowed noticeably at a point where the river's North Shore made a sharp turn, running nearly north–south.
 This area, near what is now called Pointe-aux-Anglais, includes a number of small islands, including Île-aux-Oeufs (Egg Island), and numerous rocky shallows.
-After consulting his pilots, Walker gave the signal to head the fleet roughly southwest at about 8:00 pm.
+After consulting his pilots, Walker gave the signal to steer the fleet roughly southwest at about 8:00 pm.

 Walker had thought he was in mid-stream when he issued the order.
 In fact, he was about seven leagues (about 20 mi) north of his proper course, and in the grasp of strong currents which steered his ships towards the northwest.
 Propelled by an easterly wind, the fleet was gradually closing on the north–south shore near Île-aux-Oeufs.
 When Captain Paddon reported to Walker that land had been sighted around 10:30 pm, presumably dead ahead, Walker assumed that the fleet was approaching the south shore, and ordered the fleet to wear, and bring-to on the other tack, before he went to bed.
 This manoeuvre put the fleet onto a more northerly heading.
 Some minutes later, an army captain named Goddard roused Walker, claiming to see breakers ahead.
 Walker dismissed the advice and the man, but Goddard returned, insisting that the admiral "come upon deck myself, or we should certainly be lost".